timsainb/cdcp_paper/README.md

 --------

 ## Analysis pipeline
 The spikesorting pipeline relies on kilosort and spikeinterface.
 Data are recorded in ~12 hour blocks continuously for weeks to months and sorted offline.
 An overview of the pipeline is drawn below.
-Each box roughly corresponds to a notebook in `notebooks_clean`.
+Each box roughly corresponds to a notebook.
+This figure was made in an early revision of the paper, and hasn't been fully updated as new revisions are written.
+If you have questions reach out!

 ![spikesorting pipeline](assets/spikesorting-pipeline-cdcp-jan-21.svg)

 ## Spikesorting output
 For each bird, we produce the datasets listed below.
-These

 ### Recording summary dataframe
 Information about each raw recording session